Perpetual Spinach Companion Planting: The Ultimate Guide To Growing More Greens

 Image of perpetual spinach companion planting

-• Image 1: A bed of perpetual spinach with rows of beans and peas planted on either side.
+- Image 1: A bed of perpetual spinach with rows of beans and peas planted on either side.
 The spinach is shaded by the taller beans and peas, which helps to prevent it from bolting.
-Image of Perpetual spinach companion planting with beans and peas

-• Image 2: A patch of perpetual spinach with cabbage and cauliflower plants growing nearby.
+- Image 2: A patch of perpetual spinach with cabbage and cauliflower plants growing nearby.
 These vegetables are all in the same family, so they have similar growing requirements and can help to deter pests from each other.
-Image of Perpetual spinach companion planting with cabbage and cauliflower

-• Image 3: A row of perpetual spinach with onion plants planted at the end.
+- Image 3: A row of perpetual spinach with onion plants planted at the end.
 The onions help to repel pests from the spinach, and their strong scent can also help to improve the flavor of the spinach.
-Image of Perpetual spinach companion planting with onions

-• Image 4: A bed of perpetual spinach with strawberry plants growing in the center.
+- Image 4: A bed of perpetual spinach with strawberry plants growing in the center.
 The strawberries help to provide shade for the spinach, and the spinach helps to keep the soil moist around the strawberries.
-Image of Perpetual spinach companion planting with strawberries

-• Image 5: A patch of perpetual spinach with nasturtiums planted around the edges.
+- Image 5: A patch of perpetual spinach with nasturtiums planted around the edges.
 The nasturtiums help to attract beneficial insects to the garden, which can help to control pests.
-Image of Perpetual spinach companion planting with nasturtiums

 Post a Comment for "Perpetual Spinach Companion Planting: The Ultimate Guide To Growing More Greens"